 - A personal representative is appointed to the decedent’s estate.

 In California, a wrongful death lawsuit can be filed with a “survival” cause of action.
 This is brought on behalf of the victim’s estate.
-It is mean to compensate for losses suffered by the decedent.6
+It is meant to compensate for losses suffered by the decedent.6